ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dt>`--repository-name REPO-NAME`</dt>
 <dd>Is the fully qualified name for the repository.</dd>
 <dt>`--cr-username USER-NAME`</dt>
 <dd>Is the username for the login on the container repository.
-It can be any string of between 4 and 30 characters.</dd>
+It can be any string of 4 - 30 characters.</dd>
 <dt>`--cr-pwd-path FILE-PATH`</dt>
-<dd>Is the path for the file containing the container repository password.</dd>
+<dd>Is the path for the file that contains the container repository password.</dd>
 <dt>`--no-auth`</dt>
 <dd>Is the parameter that must be set if the image does not require authorization to download.
-In this case you don't need to provide `cr-username` and `cr-pwd-path` parameters.
+In this case, you don't need to provide `cr-username` and `cr-pwd-path` parameters.
 If you do, these parameters are ignored. </dd>
 <dt>`--allowed-env-keys ENV-KEYS`</dt>
 <dd>Specifies the allowed environment variable keys as a comma-separated list.
-The keys must be strings of between 1 and 64 characters.</dd>
+The keys must be strings of 1 - 64 characters.</dd>
 <dt>`--no-env`</dt>
 <dd>This parameter can be set if the image does not require any allowed environment variables.
-In this case you don't need to provide the `allowed-env-keys` parameter.
+In this case, you don't need to provide the `allowed-env-keys` parameter.
 If you do, it is ignored.</dd>
 <dt>`--image-key-id IMAGE-KEY-ID`</dt>
 <dd>The ID of the root key that was used to sign the image.
 It must contain 64 characters.
-If the image-key-id is not specified the command first tries to determine the ID automatically by requesting the container registry notary service.
+If the image-key-id is not specified, the command first tries to determine the ID automatically by requesting the container registry notary service.
 Optional.</dd>
 <dt>`--image-key-public-path PUBLIC-KEY`</dt>
-<dd>The path for the file containing the public part of the key that was used to sign the image.
+<dd>The path for the file that contains the public part of the key that was used to sign the image.
 The public part of the key must be a minimum of 20 characters and base64 encoded.
 If the path is not specified, the command first tries to determine the public part of the key automatically by requesting the container registry notary service.
 Optional.</dd>
 <dt>`--registration-key-public-path PRIVATE-KEY-PATH`</dt>
 <dd>The path for the public key from the registration key pair.</dd>
 <dt>`--registration-key-private-path PUBLIC-KEY-PATH`</dt>
 <dd>The path for the private key from the registration key pair.</dd>
 <dt>`--gpg-passphrase-path PASS-PHRASE` </dt>
-<dd>The path for the file containing the `gpg` passphrase used for the private part of the registration key.
-The passphrase must consist of at least 6 characters. </dd>
+<dd>The path for the file that contains the `gpg` passphrase used for the private part of the registration key.
+The passphrase must consist of at least 6 characters.
+To make sure that a new line is not appended, use `echo` with `-n` or `cat` with EOF. </dd>
 </dl>

 ### Example output
 {: #create_regfile}

-In this sample the registration-key-create command is run with some, but not all, parameters.
+In this sample, the registration-key-create command is run with some, but not all, parameters.
 The output (the last line in sample) shows the command with all parameters.
-You are prompted for the password and the gpg pass phrase, however you must use the path to a file containing the password and pass phrase for the `--gpg-passphrase-path` parameter.
+You are prompted for the password and the gpg pass phrase.
+You must use the path to a file that contains the password and pass phrase for the `--gpg-passphrase-path` parameter.
 The sample command contains placeholders for those paths.

 ```
 $ ibmcloud hpvs registration-create --registration-key-public-path abcdefg.public --registration-key-private-path abcdefg.private